 \subsection{Stronger BG inequalities}

-In this subsection, we state stronger Bogomolov-Gieseker (BG) style inequalities, which hold for tilt-semistable objects.
+In this subsection, we state stronger Bogomolov--Gieseker (BG) style inequalities, which hold for tilt-semistable objects.
 These will be useful later on for ruling out potential walls for tilt-stability of objects in $\D^b(X)$.
-The first is a conjectured inequality from \cite[Conjecture 4.1]{bayer2016space} which was proved by Li in \cite[Theorem 0.1]{li2016stability} for Picard rank one Fano threefolds.
+The first is a stronger version of Proposition \ref{BG_origin}, which was proved by Chunyi Li in \cite[Proposition 3.2]{li2016stability} for Fano threefolds of Picard number one.